JerryChoi86/jerry/README.md

 Python Programs for Numerical Methods.

-All programs are for my own purpose of reviewing topics dealt in the SNU Macro classes especially given by Prof.Hong
+All programs are made for my own purpose of reviewing topics dealt in the SNU Macro classes given by Prof.Hong

+and of learning how to coding using python.

 Hope that these are helpful for people who are interested in economics and python.